Clinical Research Internship

 Ruth Carrico, Ph.D, RN | Director of Epidemiological Research, CERID

-The program curriculum is designed using multiple learning goals that equip participants with the necessary skills to develop and implement a clinical research program in the United States and internationally.
+The program curriculum is designed to achieve multiple learning goals that equip participants with the necessary skills to develop and implement a clinical research program in the United States and internationally.

 In-Class Clinical Research Learning: Members of CERID provide the didactic portion of the program lectures.
 The curriculum describes the theoretical elements of planning and performing clinical studies, analyzing study results, and dissemination of new knowledge generated through clinical research.

-These three learning approaches bridge the gap between clinical research theory and clinical research practice.
+These three learning approaches prepare interns by bridging the gap between clinical research theory and clinical research practice.

 Note of Disclaimer: The Clinical Research Internship will not constitute employment with the University of Louisville, nor will a contract for employment be conferred upon participants completion of the internship program.
 The internship is a voluntary educational training opportunity for scholars interested in learning more about institutional clinical research programs.